OSGConnect/connectbook/start/scaling-up/submit-multiple-jobs.md

 to be used by that job.
 For the first job, `$(state)` will be `illinois.data`, for the second job `$(state)` will be `nebraska.data`, and so on.
 For example:

+	# run_compare_states_per_state.sub

 	transfer_input_files = $(state)
 	arguments = $(state)
+	executable = compare_states

+	... remaining submit details ...

+	queue state from states.txt

-**What if more than one variable needs to be different between jobs?**
+**Use more than one different variable between jobs**

-Let's imagine that each our the state `.data` files contains data for several different years and that each job needs to analyze a specific year of data.
+Let's imagine that each state `.data` files contains data spanning several years and that each job needs to analyze a specific year of data.
 Then the states.txt file can be modified to specify this information:

-	[user@state-analysis]$ more states.txt
+	[user@state-analysis]$ cat states.txt
 	illinois.data, 1995
 	illinois.data, 2005
 	nebraska.data, 1999